Privacy & Breaches Policy

-Limits on Use and Disclosure of Personal Information
+Principle 10 - Limits on Use and Disclosure of Personal Information

 Places limits on the extent to which information can be used within MS Australia and also the circumstances in which information can be released to other organisations.

-Unique Identifiers (Principle 11)
+Unique Identifiers (Principal 11)

 Provides guidance on assigning and using unique identifiers which ensure they are used appropriately when referring to an individual.

-Conducting Audits (Principle 12)
+Compliance Audits (Principal 12)

 Assesses the extent to which the Department and the funded sector are complying with the Information Privacy Principles.